 What Happens After Spinal Cord Injury?

-The spinal cord is the pathway in which the brain and body communicate.
+The spinal cord is responsible for relaying messages between the brain and body.

 Sensory information travels from the body, up the spinal cord, to the brain.